 - 265 lb. limit

-The best feature of this rower is the portability.
+The best feature of this magnetic rowing machine is the portability.
 At only 51 lbs., it is one of the lightest rowers on this list.
 However, the single support in the back and lightweight construction may be a concern for users pushing the weight limit.

 For those not looking to break the bank, this folding rower may be a great option.
 The screen is responsive and large enough to read despite its limited information, and this machine provides a great rowing experience.
 Those looking for the best of the basics should look no further.
-Buy it here
+Check price here.

 - The angled design allows for more targeted workouts